camwestwood/xapi/recipes/Session-timeout.md

 ```

 ### Object
+Common entity identifier: Object.A, as defined on the [common structures](../common_structures.md#objecta) page.

 The object defines the item that the user has timed out of.
 A [Jisc specific extension](common_statements.md#jisc_extensions) details that it is a VLE that is being logged out of.

+The object.definition.type is "http://activitystrea.ms/schema/1.0/application".
+The subType (http://xapi.jisc.ac.uk/subType) extension should be used to identify the system type that is being logged into, in this example a Virtual Learning Environment (aka Learning Management System), identified by  http://id.tincanapi.com/activitytype/lms.
+Different application types should use the relevant subType, as defined on the [vocabularies](vocabulary.md#32-object-definition-extensions) page.

 ``` javascript

 "object": {